Motsamai Molefe: Personhood in African philosophy

 Personhood, in Molefe's view, is a moral quality which human beings earn based on the quality of their behavior in society or on their being objects of dignity.
 This explanation is present in the book African Personhood and Applied Ethics, published in 2020.

 Influence and reception

-Motsamai Molofe's work has been influenced by several thinkers of African Philosophy as the Nigerian Ifeanyi Menkiti, the Ghanaian Kwame Gyekye, the Ghanaian Kwasi Wiredu and the South African Mogobe Ramose.
-Molofe has contributed to African philosophy with the notions of personhood and dignity in African perspective.
+Motsamai Molefe's work has been influenced by several thinkers of African Philosophy as the Nigerian Ifeanyi Menkiti, the Ghanaian Kwame Gyekye, the Ghanaian Kwasi Wiredu and the South African Mogobe Ramose.
+Molefe has contributed to African philosophy with the notions of personhood and dignity in African perspective.